 Slide switches to show two headshots: Eva Kaniasty (ekaniasty@brandeis.edu) and Tom Screnci (tscrenci@brandeis.edu).

-Eva Kaniasty speaks: Yeah, thanks, Tom.
-So I have been chair of the program for over 5 years.
-And I've been actively working in the user experience field for over 15.
-In addition to teaching, I currently work as a consultant doing a mix of research and design.
-And I am a big proponent of evidence-based design using science and research to support design decisions.
-And I try to kind of incorporate that into our curriculum.
-Some of the industries that I've worked in include healthcare, education and ux for startups.
-I've also been relatively involved in the local UX community in Boston and New England, including serving as president of UXPA, Boston UX.
-Professionals Association for several years, and this year I am serving as co-chair for emerging technologies and also presenting at the UXPA International Conference, which is next month in Amsterdam.
+Eva Kaniasty speaks: So a little bit about me.
+I've been chair of the program for over 5 years and actively working in the Ux field for over 15 years at this point.
+In addition to teaching, I work as a consultant doing primarily research and strategy, and I am in general a big proponent of evidence-based design, so using science and research to support this design decisions.
+So I try to incorporate that into our curriculum.
+Some of the industries I've worked in include healthcare, education and UX for startups.
+I've been pretty involved in the ux community in New England, including serving as President of UXPA Boston for several years.
+And a couple weeks ago I was at UXPA International Conference, where I gave a presentation and also served as co-chair for Emerging Technologies.
+Back to you.

 Screen changes to say "Agenda."
 Bullet points say: "Program overview, Marketplace information, Admissions info, Open Q&A."